Overview

 Eligibility

-- Mentees: Undergraduate or graduate students pursing STEM degrees.
-The program is intentionally designed for female-identifying students but open to anyone.
+• Mentees: Undergraduate or graduate students pursing STEM degrees.
+The program is intentionally designed for students who identify as women or other gender minorities but open to anyone.

 Questions?
 Contact gperezlaurent@arizona.edu